 – Every volunteer needs to have a positive approach towards the project.

 – Since there are programs associated with children, volunteers should not have any past record of criminal activities.

-– Interested participants should be of good mental and physical health.
+– Interested participants should be in good mental and physical health.

 – Participants should be sensitive towards the environment.
 While dealing with the animals, volunteers need to be patient and careful.

 Which projects in Sri Lanka can I be a part of?

 We always suggest our volunteers choose projects that are aligned with their areas of interest.
 If you love kids and enjoy spending time with them, then you should volunteer for the Teaching Program.
 Similarly, if you are an animal lover, then being around the elephants or turtles will fascinate you more.
 Let’s take a quick look at the programs that are available in Sri Lanka: